-- 1. Be enrolled and complete the pre-occupational therapy requirements at Creighton University prior to entry into the program. - 2.
-Submit completed application materials to the Admission Office by January 15 of the academic year prior to enrollment in the professional program. - Remain in good academic and academic-related standing throughout all prerequisite coursework. - 4.
-Have achieved a minimum overall quality point average (QPA) of 3.25 at the end of the semester in which the student applies.
+- 1. Be enrolled and complete all pre-occupational therapy requirements at Creighton University prior to entry into the program. - 2.
+Submit a completed application to the Admission Office by December 1 of the academic year prior to enrollment in the professional program. - 3.
+Remain in good academic and academic-related standing throughout all prerequisite coursework. - 4.
+Have achieved a minimum overall grade point average (GPA) of 3.25 at the end of the semester in which the student applies. - 5.
+Complete an interview expressing an appropriate rationale and demonstrating interpersonal skills for the study and practice of occupational therapy.